SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DEFERRED (not designed here): the objective-type list and its scale grading (HP-7-adjacent); the civic reward economy machine (HP-12);
 objective-type flavor mechanics (timer/hunting/mini-boss).

+---

+DECISION LOG ENTRY

+DECISION: The feedback layer is a single hidden scale, read through three voices — it is not a currency.

+THE SCALE.
+The feedback system is one hidden scale, not a currency.
+There is nothing to earn, spend, collect, or bank.
+The player's actions add weight to one side, subtract weight, or add no weight at all.
+The player never sees a number — there is no meter, bar, or balance.
+The scale's lean becomes visible ONLY through the world's reactions. ("Currency" was prior framing used to reason about the system transactionally; it is retired — there is no transaction, only weight.)

+ONE SCALE, THREE INTERPRETATIONS.
+There is a single underlying scale.
+The three channels (Citizens, Superhero Community, Rex Flynn) each interpret the SAME lean through their own voice.
+They agree on what happened; they disagree on what it means.
+Example — the hero saves three citizens in a
+run: Citizens read warmth and post affection; the Superhero Community reads competence and bravery; Rex reads a fraud angle and manufactures "proof," because the fraud angle performs.
+Same event, same weight on the scale, three readings.

+This is why the channel disagreement (a locked non-negotiable in World Feedback) is preserved WITHOUT three separate scales: the disagreement lives in the INTERPRETATION (voice), not in the DATA (the scale).
+Three independent scales would let the channels disagree about what happened;
+one scale read three ways has them agree on the event and disagree on the meaning — a sharper disagreement and a cheaper build.
+The architecture is one hidden lean plus three authored interpretation layers, which are writing, not a system.

+RELATIONSHIP TO HERO POINTS.
+The feedback scale and Hero Points are different KINDS of object and are not the same track.
+The scale is WEIGHT (it leans; nothing is banked).
+Hero Points is a CURRENCY (mechanical, earned from minor objectives, carried, spent on power deepening elsewhere).
+In World Feedback, Hero Points is at most a one-line mechanical cross-reference; it is not part of the feedback layer.

+WHY: "Currency" implied a balance to manage and created a false seam between feedback and Hero Points.
+Modeling feedback as a hidden scale read through three voices matches what World Feedback already described in prose (no approval meter, no reputation bar) — it names the mechanism the document always implied.
+It collapses the complexity of multiple scales while strengthening the locked channel-disagreement non-negotiable, and it keeps the system's build cost in writing (voice) rather than in systems.
+It is an expression of feedback-as-narrative-mirror (NOTED 6/16): the mirror reflects a lean; it never tallies.

+REPLACES: Retires the "feedback currency" framing.
+Refines and is consistent with feedback-as-narrative-mirror (6/16) and the minor-objective outcome model (6/16, "complete = add" — the add is weight on the scale and mechanical Hero Points, never a feedback balance).

+STATUS: NOTED

+DEFERRED (not designed here): whether the scale tracks types of action with different weights (one-dimensional vs. textured), and how the lean is computed into specific channel reactions — the civic reward economy machine (HP-12).
+The scale EXISTS and LEANS; its internal resolution stays in the box.